chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/ADC/ADC_RegularConversion_Interrupt/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to use the ADC3 with channel ADC_CHANNEL_10 in interrupt mode to convert data.
+This example describes how to use the ADC in interrupt mode to convert data through the HAL API.

 The ADC3 is configured to convert continuously ADC_CHANNEL_10.